aroesec/serverless-api/README.md

 # Welcome to my serverless api project utilizing Typescript with the AWS-CDK!
+(Deprecated, will be creating a new video soon)

 This is a blank project for TypeScript development with CDK.